 If the safety of a level of stable income appeals to you, annuities can be a good option.

-An annuity is a financial product available through super funds or insurance companies, which pays you a guaranteed income for a set period or for life.
+An annuity is a financial product available through super funds or insurance companies, which pays you a regular income for a set period or for life.

-The benefit of annuities is that you know you will receive a guaranteed income stream for a chosen term or as long as you live, to be paid out monthly, quarterly, half-yearly or annually.
+The benefit of annuities is that you know you will receive a regular income stream for a chosen term or as long as you live, to be paid out monthly.